sodaliAyran/herogi-interview/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Here is a quick rundown of how to start up and use this project.
+Here is a quick demonstration of how to start up and use this project.

 <!-- DECISION EXPILAINING -->